mcqn/calherder/README.md

 Simple utilities to aid in processing iCal files.
 Generally intended to be chained together as you would with simple Unix command line utilities, so they often take and/or output iCal text via stdin/stdout.

-e.g
+e.g to find all events with "Important" in their summary...

-curl http://example.com/events.ical | cal_filter.rb
+curl http://example.com/events.ical | cal_filter.rb -s Important

 **Work in progress, use at own risk ;-)**